ShadowedMists/one-php-mvc/README.md

 What Other Files are Included?
 ------------------------------

-Optionally, the user can can create a configuration file which is expected to contan a JSON object.
+Optionally, the user can can create a configuration file which is expected to contain a JSON object.
 When the Router is constructed, the user can pass in the file path for this configuration object, and it's properties will be added to the `Configuration` class.

 This repository also contains sample projects for setting up one-php-mvc for a variety of uses.